 - 1. Checks whether other concurrent sessions have committed transactions that modify an object that you modified during your transaction. - 2.
-Checks to see whether other concurrent sessions have committed transactions of their own, modifying an object that you have read during your transaction, while at the same time you have modified an object that another session has read. - 3.
-Checks to see whether other concurrent sessions have added, removed, or changed indexes on an object that you have modified during your transaction. - 4.
+Checks to see whether other concurrent sessions have added, removed, or changed indexes on an object that you have modified during your transaction. - 3.
 Checks for locks set by other sessions that indicate the intention to modify objects that you have read.